-One thing that may have tempted investors into to Amiad in the past is the valuation to book value: book value per share has remained remarkably stable over the years at around $2.50 per share.
-Yet the share price has been under this for a lot of the time and in some cases a long way under (in 2017, the price of a share was around £1.20).
+One thing that may have tempted investors into to Amiad in the past is the valuation to book value.
+Book value per share has remained remarkably stable over the years at around $2.50 per share.
+Yet the share price has been under this for a lot of the time.
+In some cases a long way under (in 2017, the price of a share was around £1.20).

-A look on the balance sheets showed that the company seemed to be in good shape: minimal intangibles, a strong asset position formed of property/plant/equipment.
+A look on the balance sheets showed that the company seemed to be in good shape.
+This drives the book value.
+We have minimal intangibles, and a strong asset position formed of property/plant/equipment.
 The current ratio today stands at over 2 although much of the current assets stand in inventories and receivables.

-So we could infer that the business is not rated that highly.
+So we could infer that the business is not rated that highly by the market despite the asset backing.
 A look at the recent history shows why this may be the case:

-Both revenues and profits have struggled to gain any upward momentum: after this profit warning we can forget the projected lines and they will be flat (or worse).
+Both revenues and profits have struggled to gain any upward momentum.
+After this profit warning we can forget the projected lines and the trend will be flat (or worse).
 With a relatively high demand for capex (approximately half of operating cash flows in recent years) this has had a detrimental effect on the finances.
-A few years ago net debt was falling and dividends were being paid, in recent times debt is rising slowly back up and there are no dividends to be paid.
+A few years ago net debt was falling and dividends were being paid.
+But in recent times debt is rising slowly back up and there are no dividends to be paid.
 That trend looks set to continue.

-Finance headroom looked to be about $7m from the last annual report with no covenants attached – perhaps just as well given the loss of profitability.
+Finance headroom looked to be about $7m from the last annual report with no covenants attached.
+Perhaps this is just as well given the loss of profitability.
 In the short-term a chunk of long-term debt has come up for renewal this year.
 At just over $1.1m in finance costs for borrowings alone this may be a significant expense in future.
 Weighted interest costs on US borrowings went up to 4.09% last year from 3.23% the year before.

-The group is truly an international one, and its revenue is split quite evenly over the world, with North America, Europe, The Far East, Australia and its home country Israel all being major regions.
-There also appears to be some customer concentration as well with one single customer accounting for $20m of revenues from a total of $113m last year.
+The group is truly an international one.
+Its revenue is split quite evenly over the world.
+North America, Europe, The Far East, Australia and its home country Israel all being major regions.
+There also appears to be some customer concentration as well.
+One single customer accounted for $20m of revenues from a total of $113m last year.

 IFRS has been tricky for Amiad as it requires leased assets to appear on the balance sheet and a depreciation charge being made every year.
 It seems that this factor is temporal only: higher depreciation charges hit profits harder earlier on and then drop off later.
 A further complication is that Amiad reports in dollars but many of its operating leases are paid for in other currencies.
 Capitalising these as reported assets has led to a revaluation which has been adverse.
 So in some ways the profit fall is not as bad as reported.